 I know it might be tempting to mock libraries that make database or network calls to make specs run faster, but that’s not what test doubles are meant for.

-Test doubles are ment to help you create practical and convinient interfaces between parts of your application.
+Test doubles are meant to help you create practical and convenient interfaces between parts of your application.

 Imagine you have to create some thing that you should integrate in already existing code.

 Using test double you can easily check if the interface of the thing (that is not implemented yet) is clear and easy to use.
 And if not – it’s cheap to throw it away and start over.

 Now looking from this perspective you should see that mocking third-party thing doesn’t make any sense.